-Whether you’re running them in the cloud or on premises, servers have to be created and maintained.
-They need software patches, and they have to be monitored.
-Database servers required highly specialized staff.
+Whether running them in the cloud or on-premises, servers must be created and maintained.
+They need software patches, and you have to monitor them.
+Database servers require highly specialized staff.

-In other words, they require engineering staff that, instead of focusing on your business issues and clients, are taking care of servers.
+In other words, they require engineering staff that’s taking care of servers instead of focusing on your business issues and clients.

-Serverless eliminates these tasks, which means that you need fewer engineering staff, and the staff you do have is working on your business applications.
+Serverless eliminates these tasks, which means that you need fewer engineering staff, and the team you do have is working on your business applications.

 Serverless Means More Time Spent on Your Business

-One of cloud computing’s success stories is how it has helped businesses spend less time on infrastructure and more time on business problems.
+One of cloud computing’s success stories is how it’s helped businesses spend less time on infrastructure and more time on business problems.
 Serverless computing is a logical step in that process.

-If your engineering staff doesn’t have to keep infrastructure running, they have more time to focus on the problems that are unique to your business.
+If your engineering staff doesn’t have to keep infrastructure running, they have more time to focus on your customers.

 The change in focus applies to your development staff too.
-Most of their design and implementation effort is spent on solving your business problems and improving your customer’s experience.
-FaaS APIs are relatively simple, so the bulk of their work is spent on developing functions that apply to your business and getting them to work together.
+They can focus their design and implementation efforts on solving your business problems and improving your customer’s experience.
+FaaS APIs are relatively simple, so the bulk of their work is spent developing functions that apply to your business and getting them to work together.

 Serverless Means Scalability and Reliability

-Even though they’ve been mentioned a few times above, scalability and reliability are worth mentioning again.
+Even though we’ve mentioned scalability and reliability a few times above, they’re worth mentioning again.